Get Started

 Create shipping zones

-We'll be adding two different zones here.
-One for the inside USA and another for the outside USA.
+We'll be adding two different zones here: one for the inside of the USA and another for the outside of the USA.

 Provide a zone name and select the regions.
 And hit save.